c2FmZQ/c2FmZQ/README.md

    Misc:
      licenses  Show the software licenses.
    Mode:
      mount             Mount as a fuse filesystem.
      shell             Run in shell mode.
+     webserver         Run web server to access the files. webserver-config  Update the web server configuration.
    Share:
      change-permissions, chmod  Change the permissions on a shared directory (album). contacts                   List contacts.